thefifthmatt/SoulsRandomizers/SekiroRandomizer/README.md

 4. Change modengine.ini to have modOverrideDirectory="\randomizer", if it's not already.

-5. All enemy sfx must be combined.
+5. All enemy sfx should be combined, since otherwise many of their attacks won't be visible.
 There are two ways to do this.

 5a.
 Download the sfx separately (76 MB download) and add the sfx directory into the randomizer directory.